dribdat/docs/docs/deploy.md

 ## With Docker

-Containerized Docker builds are available at https://hub.docker.com/r/dribdat/dribdat
+Containerized Docker builds are available at [Docker Hub](https://hub.docker.com/r/dribdat/dribdat).
 To deploy dribdat using a local [Docker](https://www.docker.com/) or [Podman](https://docs.podman.io/en/latest/index.html) build, use the included `docker-compose.yml` file as a starting point.
 This, by default, persists the PostgreSQL database outside the container, on the local filesystem in the `.db` folder.

+## With Docker Compose

+We also provide a couple of other Docker Compose configurations: for example, you can instantiate a lightweight SQLite version like this:

+`docker compose -f docker-compose.sqlite.yml up -d`

-For a first-time setup, perform the initial migrations as follows:
+For a first-time setup, you may need to perform the initial migrations as follows:

-`docker-compose run --rm dribdat ./release.sh`
+`docker compose run --rm dribdat ./release.sh`

 At this point you should be ready to start with Docker Compose:

-`docker-compose up -d`
+`docker compose up -d`

 See Configuration below for a list of variables you can set to customize your instance.

-## From source
+## Deploying from source

 See deployment notes in the [Developer guide](contribute) for more information on setting up your build.